The following Corporation Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 This guidance note supplements the Video games tax relief ― key provisions guidance note which sets out the main conditions to be satisfied in order to qualify for relief.
-The legislation relating to video games tax relief (VGTR) was introduced in Finance Act 2013 and is contained in CTA 2009, Part 15B.
-Following an in-depth investigation by the European Commission to determine whether the development of video games in the UK requires support in the form of tax incentives, it concluded that the relief is compatible with EU State Aid rules in March 2014.
+The legislation relating to video games tax relief (VGTR) was introduced in Finance Act 2013 and is contained in CTA 2009, ss 1217A–1217EC (Pt 15B).
+Following an in-depth investigation by the European Commission to determine whether the development of video games in the UK requires support in the form of tax incentives, it concluded that the relief was compatible with EU State Aid rules in March 2014.
 The relief came into effect from 1 April 2014.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.